SysMedOs/lpptiger/README.md

     - Rename the downloaded file to `LPPtiger.zip`
     - Unzip `LPPtiger.zip` file to any folder.

-+ Professional users can use `git` to clone the whole repository, please make sure that you switched to the correct branch.
++ Professional users can use `git` to clone the whole repository, please make sure that you switched to the correct branch (usually named as `master`).

 ** Related files **